Altron01/Deploying-machine-learning-model-in-Watson-Studio/General overview/README.md

-# Watson-Studio-Tutorials
+# General overview of Watson Studio
-Series of tutorials on data science with IBM Watson Studio
+This section covers the Watson Studio project structure.
+We will go tab by tab explaining what they contain and their functions.